syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Data-Binding.md

 ### Range Binding

-Spreadsheet can bind data for one or more range in a sheet using `rangeSettings`.
+Spreadsheet can bind data for one or more range in a sheet using `RangeSettings`.
 The individual range properties are listed below,

 <table>
     <tr>